Preventing Patient Drop-offs

 That’s a lot of people who didn’t get the help they need and deserve; AND, they’re probably walking around saying “PT didn’t work”.
 Now, think of the opioid epidemic, the surgeries that weren’t necessary, those who can’t work due to pain, and the people you see walking around with obvious physical problems.
 We should ALL be maximizing successful completions and working toward something closer to 80-90%!

 Patients who don’t complete their plan of care are more likely to have progression of pain and more physical problems occur in the future.

-When you train your front office team with the Patient Care Coordinator Program, they begin to identify more potential patients and get them scheduled and arriving for their evaluation.
-But they also begin to control the path that your patient’s take and handle objections to receiving or continuing care.
-This improves the patient experience and increases attendance right up to goal achievement.
+When you train your front office team using the Patient Care Coordinator Program, they learn to identify more potential patients and get them scheduled and arriving for their evaluation.